htkhiem/ktt-hierarchical-thesis/doc/source/usage/installation.rst

     conda activate ktt

-**The manual way:** Should you prefer to install everything by yourself, please see the list of packages in the ``README.md`` file at the root level.
-They have already been written as commands, but the package names should be obvious.
+**The manual way:** Should you prefer to install everything by yourself, please see the list of packages in the `environment.yaml` file.